To be able to give an ACCURATE Painting Estimate, you'll need to uncover the following 2 things:

 2nd Coat: 60% of the first coat

-RECOMMENDED TRAINING PROGRAM -> PRICE LIST
+RECOMMENDED TRAINING PROGRAM -> ESTIMATING

 My clients reaction, after she received 3 COMPLETELY DIFFERENT Prices to paint her home, really opened my eyes to a problem in the Painting Industry that I have since then tried to fix (or at least improve).